c4s4/neon/doc/quickstart.md

 -------

 If we see build files as programs, we could see targets as functions that you can call to achieve a given goal.
-A build file can define more that one target that may depend on each other.
+A build file can define more than one target that may depend on each other.
 For instance:

 ```yaml